• Skip to primary navigation

 • Mac

-How to Disable Sleep Mode In Windows 10
+How to Enable/Disable Sleep Mode In Windows 11/10

-The default setting on a Windows computer is to allow the computer to go into Sleep Mode after 15 Minutes of inactivity, while using battery power and after 30 minutes, when pugged-in to a power supply source.
+The default setting on a Windows computer is to make the computer to automatically go into Sleep Mode after 15 Minutes of inactivity, while using battery and after 30 minutes of inactivity, when pugged-in to a power source.

-While this default Sleep Mode setting is good enough for most users, it may not be suitable for all users or suitable in certain cases.
-In such cases, you can either change or Disable Sleep Mode on your computer.
+While this default Sleep Mode setting is good enough for most users, it may not be suitable for all users in all types of conditions or situations.

 Advertisement